 HEARTLAND CHALLENGE: Complete the Heartland 50 mile race April 27, 2019.
 Or Heartland 50K race April 27, 2019. http://ultrasignup.com/register.aspx?did=60020.
 AND complete Heartland100 Spirit of the Prairie 100 mile ultra October 12, 2019.
 Earn the new Heartland Challenge buckle.
 50K/100-mile buckle will be a bronze finish.
 50-mile/100-mile buckle will be silver & gold finish.

 NEW FOR 2019!
-HEARTLAND 50 MILE DOUBLE: Complete the spring 50-mile and fall 50-mile earn the new doubler award.
+HEARTLAND 50 MILE DOUBLE: Complete the spring 50-mile/50K and complete the fall 50-mile earn the new doubler award.

 2019 KANSAS GRAND SLAM OF ULTRA RUNNING: One leg of the Kansas Grand Slam of Ultrarunning, or Kansas Super Slam of Ultrarunning.
 Finish 4 select or all 5 Kansas 100 mile races in the calendar year.